Mets fire GM after he sent explicit texts to female reporter

 She said the Cubs employee told her Porter wanted to apologize in person, but she didn’t want to see him.
 She said the employee pressed her repeatedly on whether she planned to file a lawsuit against Porter and months later got angry when she saw the employee at spring training in 2017 and said she was still considering it, ESPN reported.

-ESPN said the employee confirmed Monday he discussed the situation with Porter and the woman, but denied getting angry.
+ESPN said the employee confirmed Monday that he discussed the situation with Porter and the woman but denied getting angry.
 The woman did not pursue legal action and told ESPN she doesn’t plan to.

 “This story came to our attention tonight and we are not aware of this incident ever being reported to the organization,” the Cubs said in a statement given to ESPN late Monday.